byteduck/duckOS/README.md

 - chmod (/bin/chmod): Changes the mode of a file.
 - chown (/bin/chown): Changes the owner of a file.
 - free (/bin/free): Shows the amount of total, used, and free memory (use the -h flag for human-readable numbers).
+- sharedtest (/bin/sharedtest): A demo showing off usage of dynamic linking with a shared library (libtest.so)
 - dsh (/bin/dsh): A basic userspace shell with support for pipes (`|`) and redirections (`>`/`>>`).
   - There is only support for one redirection at a time right now.